HandyStudy/cloud_sptheme/docs/cloud_theme.rst

     # set the html theme
     html_theme = "cloud"
-        # there is also a red-colored version named "redcloud"
+        # NOTE: there is also a red-colored version named "redcloud"

     # ... some contents omitted ...